popdemtech/smartsite/walkthrough/2_Basics/5_0_environment_variables.md

 };
 ```

 Environment variables are the solution for the differing configuration variables, yet the implementation varies.
-Currently, `my-app` uses an inline ternary operator to determine a selection between two publically available datum.
+Currently, `smartsite` uses an inline ternary operator to determine a selection between two publically available datum.
 This solution a) does not scale, and b) will not work for datasets we would not like to be publically exposed.

 To get a good grasp on the issues of scalability and security, let's look at the example of adding a new application configuration that will need to be different per environment.
 For illustration, we'll consider adding database credentials.
 A database connection requires the Node.js application to be configured with a username, password, and host URL to authenticate with the database server.
 These values will be different between environments.

 As a look ahead, the foundations covered here will be implemented in the **Database** section.

 ### Scalability
-Because `my-app` runs in only two environments, checking if an environment variable is one of the possible values is able to be accomplished in one line.
+Because `smartsite` runs in only two environments, checking if an environment variable is one of the possible values is able to be accomplished in one line.
 But what if there were more than two environments?
 To use the example of adding database credentials, the application will need to be configured for development, production and *test* environment -- this would require a check for one of three values.

 <div class="filename">pseudocode</div>